 The Swiss authorities online

-For certain professions with weak union representation and not covered by a collective agreement, the authorities can issue standard employment contracts.
+The authorities can issue standard employment contracts for certain sectors or categories of profession with weak union representation and not covered by a collective employment agreement.

 The principle of equal pay for women and men is enshrined in the Federal Constitution and in the Gender Equality Act.
 Both sexes must be equally compensated for equal and equivalent work.
 Contact the Federal Office for Gender Equality for information on what you need to do in the event of pay discrimination.